Klortho/DtdAnalyzer/README.md

   element names.
 * -m,--markdown - Causes structured comments to be processed as Markdown.
 Requires pandoc to be installed on the system, and accessible to this process.
-Same as "--docproc 'pandoc'".
+Same as "--docproc pandoc".
 * --docproc *cmd* - Command to use to process structured comments.
-  This command should take its input on stdin, and produce valid XHTML on stdout.
+  This command should take its input on stdin, and produce valid XHTML fragments on stdout (i.e. not a complete XHTML document).
 * &lt;output file> - Name of the file to write the output to.
 If this argument is not given, the output is written to standard out.